k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 ### **Step 5**: Select a Fabric Blueprint Profile to Use

 There are four profiles, each of which embeds Fabric.
-The default is 'studio.config'.
+The default is 'studio'.

-1. **studio.config**.
+1. **studio**.
 The default Web Studio profile embeds SQLite for its System DB.
-2. **studio_pg.config**.
+2. **studio_pg**.
 A generic Studio or TDM profile - Web Studio with PostgreSQL for use with its System DB and TDM.
-3. **studio_cass.config**.
+3. **studio_cass**.
 A TDM profile - Web Studio with Cassandra used for the System DB and TDM.
-4. **studio_pg_cass.config**.
+4. **studio_pg_cass**.
 A TDM profile incorporating Apache Cassandra for its System DB and PostgreSQL for TDM tasks.

-Using the default profile, 'studio.config', you will not need to provide the profile on the `k2space.sh` command line.
+Using the default profile, 'studio', you will not need to provide the profile on the `k2space.sh` command line.
 Otherwise, you will need to enter one of the other profiles.

 ### **Step 6**: Log in to K2view's Nexus Container Registry